About Andy Warhol

 Andy Warhol is best described as a “mirror of his age.”
 He built his career on appropriation of famous imagery and products, fostering of personal celebrity, and his contributions to the Pop Art movement.
 Through his screenprints, paintings, writing and film, Warhol challenged the American public to reevaluate the meaning of art in a post-war consumer culture.
 His art and philosophy are intrinsically tied to American culture.
 Over a span of more than three decades, Andy Warhol crafted a body of work still celebrated today, more than 25 years after his death.

 Andy Warhol was born Andrew Warhola on August 6th, 1928 in Pittsburg, Pennsylvania.
-His parents were Czechoslovakian immigrants, and he was the youngest of three children.
+His parents were carpatho-rusyn immigrants from what is now known as eastern Slovakia, and he was the youngest of three children.
 As a child, Andy was diagnosed with a neurological disorder called Sydenham Chorea, which would leave him bedridden.
 It was during this time he focused on drawing, finding inspiration from popular magazines and comic books.
 His youth was lackluster with an absence of glamor, leading to his inevitable fascination with fame, celebrity culture, consumerism and money.

 After completing a degree in Pictorial Design from Carnegie Institute of Technology (now named Carnegie Mellon University) in 1949, Warhol moved to New York to pursue a career as a commercial artist.
 He quickly gained a range of top clients from Harper’s Bazaar to Tiffany & Co., and was able to display his art in the windows of department stores, such as the famous I. Miller.
 In the early fifties, he turned to producing his own artwork influenced by his past experience as a commercial illustrator.
 Initially, Warhol started with paintings and drawings, but gradually started to incorporate photo-based techniques and screenprinting processes which were much more industrial.
 Advertising techniques were a great vehicle that Warhol would use to communicate with his audience because it was a language that everyone could understand.
 He started incorporating images of everyday American consumer life into his artwork.
 It was in 1956 that the Museum of Modern Art noticed and included him in his first major group show.